eokuwwy/juno-66-ctrlr-panel/README.md

 # juno-66-ctrlr-panel
-Ctrlr Panel for the JUNO-66 Tubbutec Mod
+Ctrlr Panel for the [JUNO-66 Tubbutec](https://tubbutec.de/juno-66/) mod

 Pre-compiled panels are available for download in the `panel` directory.